anurag71001/amazon-clone/README.md

 -> Add to cart or Remove from cart
 -> Full payment functionality.

-It is created using Next.js.
+It is created using Next.js(framework of Javascript).
 Technologies involved in this project :-
 -> NEXT.js
 -> NextAuth for Authentication